Ralph Callachan

-Ralph Callachan (born 29 April 1955 in Edinburgh) is a Scottish former footballer, who played for three senior clubs in Edinburgh; Hearts, Hibs and Meadowbank Thistle.
+Ralph Callachan (born 29 April 1955) is a Scottish former footballer, who played for three senior clubs in Edinburgh; Hearts, Hibs and Meadowbank Thistle.
 He played in Scottish Cup finals for both Hearts and Hibs, but both were lost to Rangers.
 Hearts lost 3–1 in 1976 and Hibs lost 3–2 in the second replay of 1979.

 Callachan started his career with Hearts, where he made enough of an impact to earn a £90,000 move to Newcastle United.
 He only played nine league games in England before returning to Edinburgh, this time with Hibernian.
 Hibs' popular full-back John Brownlie was sent to Newcastle as part of the deal to bring Callachan to Easter Road.

 He also served as Berwick Rangers manager for two years, acting as a player/manager.